Sunday, December 25, 2011

 Monday, July 25, 2011

-So if you’re wondering what the soundtrack to my morning was—it was the sound of muttered cursing, a creaking jack, and the distant echo of my will to live rolling down the driveway.
+The soundtrack to my morning?
+Picture muffled grumbling, the groan of a rusty jack, and the faint sound of my will to live rolling down the driveway.

-But you know what?
-I got the tire changed.
+But hey—I got the tire changed.
 I still made it through the day.
-Because sometimes life goes flat... and you fix it with grit, sarcasm, and just enough air to keep going.
+Because sometimes life goes flat. . . and you fix it with grit, sarcasm, and just enough air to keep going.

 Please leave a comment below.
 I love hearing from you.